 Symptoms that can appear at the early stages of knee OA are:

-- Pain, especially on bending and straightening the knee
+- pain, especially on bending and straightening the knee and with weight bearing

-- Stiffness when moving the joint, especially first thing in the morning, or after a period of inactivity
+- stiffness when moving the joint, especially first thing in the morning or after a period of inactivity or walking

-Activity can make symptoms worse, leading to pain at the end of the day, especially after a long time of standing.
+Activity can make symptoms worse, leading to pain at the end of the day, especially after a long time of standing or walking.

-If the knee is red, the person has a fever, or both symptoms occur, the problem is likely to be a different condition to osteoarthritis.
+If the knee is red, the person has a fever, or both symptoms occur, the problem is probably not OA.

-Treatment of OA depends on how serious the condition is.
+Treatment of OA depends on how severe the symptoms are.

-There are some home remedies and over-the-counter treatments for OA of the knee that can be used at home and are readily available from the pharmacy.
-These treatments include:
+Some remedies and over-the-counter treatments for OA of the knee can be used at home and are readily available from the pharmacy.

-- Applying heat or cold.
-Heat relieves stiffness and cold can ease pain.
+Applying heat or cold: Heat relieves stiffness, and cold can ease pain and swelling.
 The heating pad or ice pack should be covered with a towel so as not to burn the skin.

-- An assistive device, such as a cane or walker, can help take some of the weight off of the knees.
+Using an assistive device: A cane or walker can help take some of the weight off of the knees.
 Holding the cane in the opposite hand to the painful knee is most effective.

-- Pain relief medications are available over the counter.
-These should always be used with caution as they can cause side effects.
+Pain relief medications: These are available over the counter, but people should use them with caution as they can cause side effects.

 Examples of over-the-counter medications

-- NSAIDs such as ibuprofen, naproxen, and aspirin can help reduce swelling and pain.
-High doses or long-term use can cause stomach upset, heart problems, bleeding, and damage to the liver and kidneys.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, and aspirin can help reduce swelling and pain.
+High doses or long-term use can cause a stomach upset, heart problems, bleeding, and damage to the liver and kidneys.

 When to see a doctor